Homemade Whoopie Pie Recipe

 How Long Can You Store Whoopie Pies?

-The good news about whoopie pies is that you can refrigerate them in a covered container for up to two days.
-Before eating, allow them to go back to room temperature so that it won’t be rock solid.
+The good news about whoopie pies is that you can refrigerate them in a covered container for up to 10 days and they should keep in the freezer for up to 2 months.
+Just be sure to allow warm up to room temperature before you serve them.

 - A regular box cake mix